view of jiufen at night beautiful colors of the teahouses

 For a comfortable and convenient ride back to Taipei minus all the waiting, it was well worth the extra price.

-You could also book a private shuttle from Jiufen back to Taipei if you wanted a smooth return trip home without needing to share a cab.
+You could also book a shared shuttle bus back to Taipei for the same price if you wanted a smooth return trip home on a comfortable shuttle bus.

 1. Dear Allison,